 - In June 2012, the DEA arrested seven doctors and seven of the largest pill clinic owners in Florida as part of a state-wide initiative against illicit diversion of pharmaceutical drugs.
 Roughly 59 bank accounts were seized and 13 search warrants were executed.

-- As of October 2012, the DEA’s National Prescription Take-Back Initiative has resulted in the removal of more than 2 million pounds of prescription medications from circulation since the initiative began in 2010.
+- The DEA’s National Prescription Take-Back Initiative has resulted in the removal of more than 2.8 million pounds of prescription medications from circulation since the initiative began in 2010.

 The Department has made historic efforts to investigate and prosecute offshore tax evasion.
-In 2009, the Department has spearheaded an historic effort to lift the veil on foreign bank secrecy by vigorously investigating and prosecuting U.S. taxpayers who illegally hide assets and income offshore, as well as the foreign banks, bankers and others who facilitate those crimes.
+For the last five years, the Department has spearheaded an historic effort to lift the veil on foreign bank secrecy by vigorously investigating and prosecuting U.S. taxpayers who illegally hide assets and income offshore, as well as the foreign banks, bankers and others who facilitate those crimes.

 - Through a deferred prosecution agreement and a civil summons settlement that the Tax Division negotiated in 2009 with Switzerland’s largest bank, UBS AG, the U.S. government obtained account information about thousands of the most significant tax cheats holding secret Swiss bank accounts as well as $780 million in taxes, interest, penalties and disgorgement of illegal profits from the bank.